dilyn-corner/KISS-kde/README.md

 ## Where we stand

 The qt dependency includes packages which overlap with community, like `qt5`.
 Additionally, `qt5` requires packages from community at build time.
-If a package in community has been changed, it will be forked into this repository.
+If a package in community has been changed, it willb e forked into this repository.
 As a result, you should place this repository in your `$KISS_PATH` __before__ community.

 __gettext__: I have opted not to include internationalization.
 This was done in two parts:

 1) Hobble `ki18n` by removing the gettext dependency

 2) Delete all translation files from packages which 'require' them.

 If you would like to have languages besides english available, it should be quite easy.
 First, package `gettext`.
 Second, remove the patch in the `ki18n` package.
-Finally, simple remove `rm -rf po` from each build script in which it appears.
-This is probably trivial (cough sed cough).
+Finally, simply remove `rm -rf po` from each build script in which it appears.
+This is probably trivial (cough `sed` cough).

 __dbus__: The dreaded(?) question.